Great Britain Karate

 Individuals and clubs can train and join Great Britain Karate, individuals can obtain a Great Britain Karate licence and in regards to clubs, clubs can apply for affiliation through Great Britain Karate by contacting us through the website www.gbkarate.com

-Welcome to the official Great Britain Karate website: Governing Body for Karate in England.
-Chief Instructor Great Britain Karate 英国 空手 coach of GB Karate Team.
+Welcome to the official Great Britain Karate website: Governing Body for Karate in England and Karate X Cube.
+Chief Instructor Great Britain Karate and coach of Team GB

 Great Britain Karate Instructors